 China has taken a big step to tighten the cyberspace controls.
-The Information Technology Authority of the country said that from this Sunday, the telecom operators of China must mandatorily collect the face scans of the users while registering the new phone at the offline outlets.
+The Information Technology Authority of the country said that from this Sunday, the telecom operators of China must mandatorily collect the Face Scan for Phone users while registering the new phone at the offline outlets.

 The notice said: “Telecom operators should use artificial intelligence and other technical means to verify people’s identities when they take a new phone number”.